matn7/AlgorithmsNotes/src/udemy/bitmanipulation/README.md

 **Bit value**

-- There are easy ways to access and manipulate individual bits.
+- There are problems.easy ways to access and manipulate individual bits.

 **flip operator**